zhaonat/py-maxwell-fd3d/README.md

 3. 3D waveguide

+## Modal Sources
+For now, note that my other set of codes, eigenwell has a number of mode solvers.
+You can solve a single 2d mode problem but this implicitly assumes kz = 0.
+There is another mode solver for $kz!=0$ as well there, but this is a bit more computationally expensive.

 ## Iterative Solvers
 QMR and BICG-STAB are the first go-to solvers.
 In general though, if you are going from 2D FDFD to 3D, solvers are going to be a lot slower without hardware or code acceleration.